Kia XCeed hatchback - MPG, running costs & CO2

 Kia XCeed petrol and diesel engines offer middling economy but hybrid’s running costs impress

-The Kia XCeed was launched with conventional petrol and diesel engines, but later this year the diesels will gain a 48-volt mild hybrid setup that should give efficiency a small boost.
+The Kia XCeed was launched with conventional petrol and diesel engines, with the diesel getting 48-volt mild hybrid technology that gives efficiency a small boost.
 The addition of this tech increases its price over the equivalent petrol engine but not by much, especially when absorbed into the monthly payments of a finance deal.

 Kia XCeed MPG & CO2